 Ireland ranks 2nd on the 2019 index and is a leader in food sustainability.
 The Irish Food Board has implemented the world’s first national food sustainability programme, Origin Green, to verify and market the sustainability credentials of Irish food and drink.
 When the newly incorporated measure of natural resources risks & resilience is included then Ireland and Finland are ranked highest.

 Case Study: Finland's holistic approach to food systems

 Finland was the first country to create a circular economy tool to mitigate climate change.
 The diagram below shows the Finnish road map to a sustainable food system and circular economy 2016–2025.
 This demonstrates the need to take a holistic approach to the food chain, where seasonality and vegetarian foods play an important role.

 Finland is transitioning towards a healthy and planet-friendly food chain, highlighting the importance of sustainability on multiple levels.
-The Finish public enjoy a right to roam the countryside, forage, fish and enjoy recreational use of natural areas.
+The Finnish public enjoy a right to roam the countryside, forage, fish and enjoy recreational use of natural areas.
 The tradition of foraging makes it easier to eat local and reduces carbon footprint.
-Finish companies are also leading with new sustainable food products and Finnish supermarkets now carry a range of new meat alternatives.
+Finnish companies are also leading with new sustainable food products and Finnish supermarkets now carry a range of new meat alternatives.

 Food miles, a professional athlete’s approach to being more sustainable

 Food miles is the distance food travels from production to when we consume it.
 Energy is used to produce, package, transport and store food.
 All of this contributes to increased greenhouse gases.